qsimeon/worm-graph/README.md

 ## Create the environment from the `environment.yml` file

-# TODO: This is not working for Robert, please fix
 Using the terminal or an Anaconda Prompt: `conda env create -f environment.yml` The first line of the `yml` file sets the new environment's name.